This Mexican carnitas recipe is authentic braised and fried pork that makes for conversation-stopping, fall-apart-tender awesomeness.

 Okay, so this fish taco isn't exaaaaaactly like what we've experienced in Baja.
 But it's close.
 Close enough.
 Maybe even better.

-Perhaps best known for being the earthy sauce that bathes chipotle peppers in a can, adobo is an easy and authentic Mexican staple.
-And it couldn't be easier to make at home.
+Perhaps best known as the earthy sauce bathing canned chipotle peppers, this Mexican staple is actually ridiculously versatile.
+And easy to make at home.
 Here's how.

 With barely any effort, you can turn out terrific taco-ready barbacoa—that's uber tender shredded meat infused with a hint of heat.